Super-stability in the Student-Project Allocation Problem with Ties: Discussions and Concluding Remarks

 \section{Discussions and Concluding Remarks}

+In this paper, we have described a linear-time algorithm to find a super-stable matching or report that no such matching exists, given an instance of {\sc spa-st}.
+We established that for instances that do admit a super-stable matching, our algorithm produces the student-optimal super-stable matching, in the sense that each assigned student has the best project that she could obtain in any super-stable matching.
+We leave open the formulation of a lecturer-oriented counterpart to our algorithm.

+Further, we carried out an empirical evaluation of our algorithm's implementation.
+The purpose of our experiments was to investigate how the nature of the preference lists affects the existence (or otherwise) of super-stable matchings in an arbitrary instance of {\sc spa-st}.
 Based on the instances we generated randomly, the experimental results suggest that as we increase the size of the instance and the density of ties in the preference lists, the likelihood of a super-stable matching existing decreases.
-There was no significant uplift in this likelihood even as we increased the lengths of the students' preference lists.
-Moreover, when the ties occur only in the lecturers' preference lists, we found that a significantly higher proportion of instances admit a super-stable matching.
+There was no significant uplift in this likelihood even as we increased the length of the students' preference lists.
+When the ties occur only in the lecturers' preference lists, we found that a significantly higher proportion of instances admit a super-stable matching.
+However, the reverse is the case when the ties occur only in the students' preference lists.

 Given that there are typically more students than lecturers in practical applications, it could be that only lecturers are permitted to have some form of indifference over the students that they find acceptable, whilst each student might be able to provide a strict ordering over what may be a small number of projects that she finds acceptable.
-On the other hand we did not find the same uplift for the case where ties belong to the students' preference lists only.

 Further evaluation of our algorithm could investigate how other parameters (e.g., the popularity of some projects, or the position of the ties in the preference lists) affect the existence of a super-stable matching.
-It would also be interesting to examine the existence of super-stable matchings in real { SPA-ST} datasets.
-From a theoretical perspective, an interesting question would be: what is the probability of a super-stable matching existing, given an arbitrary { SPA-ST} instance?
-This question has been explored for the Stable Roommates problem (a non-bipartite generalisation of the Stable Marriage problem) \cite{PI94}.
+It would also be interesting to examine the existence of super-stable matchings in real {\sc spa-st} datasets.

-To cope with the possible non-existence of a super-stable matching, a natural strategy would be to seek a strongly stable matching if one exists, and if not, settle for a weakly stable matching.
-As noted in Section \ref{introduction}, every instance of { SPA-ST} admits a weakly stable matching.
-We leave open the problem of constructing an algorithm for { SPA-ST} under the strong stability criterion.